caam37830-sci-comp/caam37830-sci-comp.github.io/syllabus.md

 Homework will be posted Thursday, and due the following Thursday at 10 PM.
 We plan to have a homework assignment every week, apart from Thanksgiving break.

+There will be around 4 in-class quizzes, which will cover basic concepts and understanding of homework problems.

 There will be a course-long group project.
-This will include a project proposal, a midterm checkpoint, and a final report.
+This will include a project proposal, a midterm checkpoint, a presentation, and a final written report.
 Groups will be organized a few weeks into the quarter.

 ### Prerequisites